Caleb-J773/DigiShell/README.md

 2. **XML-RPC is disabled** - In FlDigi: Configure → Misc → XML-RPC Server, make sure "Enable XML-RPC server" is checked
 3. **FlDigi crashed** - Restart FlDigi and use the reconnect option (web: Connect button, TUI: `/reconnect` command)

-### FlDigi Closes While DigiShell is Running

-DigiShell will detect when FlDigi closes and stop the cascading errors.
-You'll see a clear disconnection status:

-- **Web Interface**: The status indicator shows "Disconnected".
-Click the "Connect" button to reconnect after restarting FlDigi.
-- **Terminal UI**: Shows "⚠ FlDigi disconnected" status.
-Use `/reconnect` (or `/r`) command to reconnect after restarting FlDigi.

-No more error spam in the logs!

 ### Can't Connect on Web Interface

 1. **Check the URL** - Make sure you're using `http://localhost:8000` (or the correct port if you changed it)
 2. **Check firewall** - Your firewall might be blocking the connection
 3. **Wrong network interface** - If accessing from another device on your LAN, use your computer's IP address instead of `localhost`

-### Permission Denied or Access Errors

-Run your terminal/command prompt as administrator (Windows) or use `sudo` (Linux/Mac) if you get permission errors during installation.

 ## Want to contribute?

 Feel free to open issues or submit pull requests.
 I'm happy to look at improvements or bug fixes.